ABOUT PATHWAYS FOR LIFE ACADEMY

 The School Board's Welcome

-We are excited for the inaugural year of Pathways For Life
+We are excited to begin a new year at Pathways For Life

 Academy.
 There has been a great need in the West Orange